 Without DAF's prior permission in writing, no modifications may be made to the fuel system.
 However, fitting an extra fuel tank is permitted.
-Any fuel tanks used must be DAF fuel tanks.
+The fuel tanks used must be DAF fuel tanks and fitted according the guidelines mentioned in chapter 2.6: "Attachment of components to the chassis".
+The same guidelines apply for relocating an existing fuel tank.